AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 ---
 Date: 05-03-2026

 From Cherien Dabis’ 2025 Palestinian movie "All That's Left of You".
-On when the opressor takes away your land, your home, your children, your rights, your food, your dignity, your safety, your history and your hope for a future
+On when the opressor takes away your land, your home, your children, your rights, your food, your dignity, your safety, your history and your future
 >"all that is left of you is your humanity.
 They can not take that away."

 We see the protagonists choosing to be kind and humane when beset with this choice...